Understanding what the Bible says about these touchy words can help move you from a knee-jerk reaction to a godly response.

 The Apostle Paul ends his instructions on marriage in Ephesians 5 with this summary:

 However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.

-Though he begins this text with instructions to wives on submission, he ends with the need for them to respect their husband.
-But are these really the same thing?
+Though he begins this text with instructions to wives on submission, he ends with the need for them to respect their husbands.
+But are these the same thing?
 Let’s look more closely.

 Strong’s defines the Greek word Phobeo, in this context, as “to reverence or treat with deference.”
 Some dictionary definitions I’d like to include here are: holding in honor or esteem, to pay proper attention, and to show consideration for.